 The CMAS contractor's California Seller's Permit Number is 097931444.
-Prior to placing an order with this company, agencies must verify that this permit is still valid at the California Department of Tax and Fee Administration website (cdtfa.ca.gov).
+Prior to placing an order with this company, agencies must verify that this permit is still valid at the California Department of Tax and Fee Administration website.

 MINIMUM ORDER LIMITATION